kevlatus/flutter_fortune_wheel/README.md

 ### Drag Behavior

-By default, the fortune widgets react to touch and drag behavior and slowly return to their initial state upon release.
+By default, the fortune widgets react to touch and drag input.
 This behavior can be customized using the `physics` property, which expects an implementation of the [`PanPhysics`](https://pub.dev/documentation/flutter_fortune_wheel/latest/flutter_fortune_wheel/PanPhysics-class.html) class.
 If you want to disable dragging, simply pass an instance of [`NoPanPhysics`](https://pub.dev/documentation/flutter_fortune_wheel/latest/flutter_fortune_wheel/NoPanPhysics-class.html).